taylorSci/BIOL-7210_Genome-assembly/README.md

 # Team 1 Genome Assembly

-Team 1 Genome Assembly repository.
+#### MEMBERS:
+Anneke Augenbroe, Aekansh Goel, Taylor Hoyt, Hyojung Kim, Sai Kollapaneni, and Nikesh Kumar

 This repository includes the script genome_assembly which inputs a directory of data (oraginzed in sub-directories includeing pair end reads of the format 1_fq.gz and 2_fq.gz for each isolate) and goes through the entire genome assembly pipeline.

 **```genone_assebmly.sh```**
 DESCRIPTION